Third Joint Ministerial Conference of the Paris and Tokyo Memoranda of Understanding on Port State Control, May 3 to 4, 2017

 On this page...

-The theme of the meeting is “Safeguarding Responsible and Sustainable Shipping.”
-The 2017 event will build on the success of the Second Joint Ministerial Conference, held in November 2004.
-This Conference will further discussions on eliminating sub-standard shipping in regions that are bound by the two Memoranda.
+The theme of the meeting was “Safeguarding Responsible and Sustainable Shipping.”
+The 2017 event was built on the success of the Second Joint Ministerial Conference, held in November 2004.
+The Third Joint Ministerial Conference advanced discussions on eliminating sub-standard shipping in regions that are members of the two Memoranda.

-The Honourable Marc Garneau, Canada’s Minister of Transport, will chair the Conference, which will take place on May 3 and 4, 2017, at the Vancouver Convention Centre.
-It will bring together more than 45 ministers from the MOU member states to discuss initiatives that:
+The Honourable Marc Garneau, Canada’s Minister of Transport, chaired the Conference, which took place on May 3 and 4, 2017, at the Vancouver Convention Centre.
+It brought together more than 45 ministers from the MOU Member States to discuss initiatives that:

 - safeguard crews with respect to their living and working conditions aboard ships.

-Observer organizations will also be present at the Conference.
+Observer organizations were also present at the Conference.